evandevant/bricksandtrees/README.md

 Week 2

+- page layout
-work on page layout, delineate the sections for each part of the page
+- delineate the sections for each part of the page

 Week 3